 All accidents and emergencies must be reported to Race Control or a Regatta Official as soon as practicable.
-The Official will summon medical or other support as required and report the incident to the Safety Advisor.
-An online BR Incident Report Form MUST be completed for all accidents, collisions or capsizes - this can be done even by those who do not have BR licences at https://incidentreporting.britishrowing.org/
+The Official will summon medical or other support as required, and report the incident to the Safety Advisor.
+An online BR Incident Report Form MUST be completed for all accidents, collisions or capsizes - this can be done even by those who do not have BR licenses.